 Achievement is assessed by the examination of the thesis and performance under oral examination.
 However, examiners will not be expected to monitor/assess all the Learning Outcomes at the time of the viva.
 The main emphasis of the viva will be upon the research achievement and it may be difficult at that stage to assess expertise in 'generic and subject/professional skills'.
 Instead, an ongoing process of monitoring and evaluation should be recorded within the Faculty/School (in the University's system for maintaining a record of the research degree candidature).
-Within three months of the commencement of study the University requires a training needs analysis to be conducted, and a training plan to be agreed between the PGR and the Supervisor(s).
+Within one month of the commencement of study the University requires a training needs analysis to be conducted, and a training plan to be agreed between the PGR and the Supervisor(s).
 The PGR's progress against the training plan is then reviewed regularly.
 Examiners may ask that the School make available these records at the viva to enable them to audit the arrangements that have been made.
-This will typically include the training plan, training record and any relevant extracts from the progress reports where progress with the agreed training plan is reviewed.
+This will typically include the training plan, training plan is reviewed.
 Examiners are not required to comment on achievement against the learning outcomes as part of their report form, although comments are invited.

 For PGRs commencing study before 01 September 2011 the University learning outcomes reflected the then RCUK Joint Statement of Skills for postgraduate research students (JSS).
-The JSS was subsequently superseded by the Researcher Development Framework (RDF).
+The JSS was subsequently superseded by the Researcher Development Framework (RDF)3.
 The RDF incorporates the content of the JSS but also expands the statement to cover researcher skills and attributes from postgraduate researcher through to senior academic.
 The introduction of the RDF led to some minor modification of the University learning outcomes.
 Reflecting that there are still pre-2011 candidates registered at the University both pre and post 2011 learning outcomes are included here.
-Although the learning outcomes are ostensibly the same, examiners should refer to the learning outcomes appropriate for the registration date of the PGR (the Internal Examiner can check this in GRAD).
+Although the learning outcomes are ostensibly the same, examiners should refer to the learning outcomes appropriate for the registration date of the PGR.